Accio/BioQC-example/bioqc-simulation.md

 ### An example of weighted mixing: heart and jejunum

 As an example, we take average expression of heart and jejunum samples, and mix them by different compositions.
+This allows us comparing enrichment scores and their ranks when the expression profiles of heart and jejunum are mixed *in silico*: